TheDataLeek/website/college/math.md

 description: Notes & Homework
 ---

-Many or most of the articles here are from class notes, projects, or homeworks that I touched up -
+Most of these started as class notes, projects, or homework that I cleaned up into something more readable.

 # Projects Inspired by Classwork